FAW Bus and Coach

 The Dalian division of FAW Bus and Coach Co Ltd manufactures Jie Fang and Yuan Zheng brand medium and large-size buses in a 186,300-square-meter factory in Dalian, Liaoning, China.
 An unfinished bus production base at the Dalian Economic & Technological Development Zone is expected to be completed in mid-2010 and will produce hybrid buses.

+In 2018, CRRC Electric Vehicle Times Electric Vehicle Co. merged FAW Bus (Wuxi) Co. through a capital increase and established Wuxi CSR New Energy Vehicle Co.